 3-hole punch one sheet of cardstock and strengthen the holes with reinforcing stickers on both sides of the page.
 This will be the page that holds the timeline in a binder.

 Trim 1” off the remaining pages (in this case, the 12 other sheets).

 Next, using your ruler or other straight edge, draw a line (the long way) in the middle of each of the trimmed pages.
 Also add a line to the hole-punched, untrimmed page (this line will be slightly off center to line up with the other trimmed pages).

 Add dates to your timeline, starting with the untrimmed page.
 So the numbers don’t fall right on a page fold, I write the 100’s slightly to the right of the left page edge and the 50’s slightly to the right of center of the page (like in the picture below).

 Now that the hard part is done, you can just line up your pages and use clear tape to connect them.
 Just be sure to line them up carefully so they fold together nicely.

 Voilà!
 A timeline!

 As for what to put on the timeline, we generally use pre-made figures and images found online.
-At first we glued or taped the figures into the timeline, but I’ve found it’s easier to print timeline figures on label sheets so the kids can just peel and stick!
+(Search for your curriculum plus “timeline figures” and often you’ll find someone who’s already made exactly what you need!)
+At first we glued or taped the figures into the timeline, but I’ve found it’s easier to print timeline figures on label sheets so the kids can just cut, peel, and stick!

 Subscribe to be notified of new posts via email!